Latest update: Wednesday 10 September 2025

 Timescales

-We are aiming to start the footbridge replacement and upgrade in August.
-It must be finished by the end of September 2025.
+We started the footbridge replacement and upgrade in August.

 Blackwater River is a salmonid river.
-To protect the fish while spawning, we must not carry out works on the river between 1 October and 15 June.
+To protect the fish while spawning, we must not carry out works that might impact the river between 1 October and 15 June.
 We may need to carry out some final work in early October, but this won’t affect the Blackwater River.

 Work will be weather dependent to make sure any machinery can pass through valuable habitats without causing harm.